 On the other hand, natural resources such as sunlight, waterfalls and fresh morning air negative ions creators.
 These negative ions are good for us, they increase the flow of oxygen to the brain- they are stress busters and mood enhancers.
 On a similar note, Himalayan salt crystals also generate negative ions.
 So, generally, inside environment of our houses and offices is filled with harmful positive ions because we are all surrounded by electrical equipment and even if you open the window, the external polluted air would not help much.
 In such cases, Himalayan salt lamps can be of some help.

 When you light a Himalayan salt lamp in your room, it absorbs water vapors from the air present there because it is hygroscopic in nature.
 The already heated surface of the lamp would quickly evaporate these water vapors back.
 But, these returned back water vapors would be negatively charged.
 In this way, Himalayan salt lamps help neutralize the amount of positive charge present in the room to give you a pleasant experience.
 Although there are not enough research evidences to prove the health benefits of these lamps, there is a general belief among alternative health experts that these lamps help.
 Obviously, they are not going to solve all the problems, but if you love decorating your house (or office), then Himalayan salt lamps would be a good idea.
 Apart from giving health benefits, the ambient glow of these lamps looks beautiful.
-You can check them at Amazon.

 Use of these lamps becomes more beneficial in Winter when you can’t open your window in the morning (and late night) to enjoy fresh air or Sunlight.